Serge-NSN/JAVASCRIPT-Exercises/README.md

 # JAVASCRIPT-Exercises
-This repository contains exercises implemented in Javascript from the book 'Fundamentals of Comoputer Programming with C#' by Nakov.
+This repository contains exercises implemented in Javascript from the book 'Fundamentals of Computer Programming with C#' by Nakov.